gilch/hissp/docs/tutorial.rst

    (as Python does),
    Lissp doesn't really need this capability because it can already read in arbitrary Python expressions using the inject macro ``.#``.
-   The collection atoms are just a convenience notation for simple cases.
+   The collection atoms are just a convenience for simple cases.

 Unlike Python's notation,
 because these collections are read in as a *single atom*,